Lesia Day's 'Unsung Hero' is Jason who helped her lost mother get home

 In stressful times, it's helpful to be reminded of all the good people out there, willing to step up in a moment of need.

-That's the theme of a new podcast from the team at Hidden Brain.
-It's called My Unsung Hero, and it features stories from people like Lesia Day of Old Saybrook, Conn.
+This story is from the new podcast My Unsung Hero and it is from the team behind Hidden Brain.
+It features stories from people such as Lesia Day of Old Saybrook, Conn.

 In 2017, Day's mother, Stephany Fal, died of Alzheimer's.
 But years earlier, before anyone knew about her disease, Fal's life was pretty normal.
 She lived about 45 minutes from her daughter, and often stopped by to spend time with her two granddaughters.
 The route to Day's house was one she had driven hundreds of times.
 But one day when she was supposed to come visit, Fal didn't show up.